-This Smoked Salmon Dip made with hot smoked salmon & bacon has a spicy kick and is an outstanding appetizer as well as an amazing breakfast on a bagel.
+Smoked Salmon Dip made with hot smoked salmon & bacon has a spicy jalapeno kick.
+Also amazing as smoked salmon spread on a bagel!

 - 8 ounces cream cheese